Shaan-WizPanda/Code-Culture/Python Coding Guidelines.md

 # Python coding guidelines

 Python coding standards are used not only to increse the readability of the code but also for cleaniness of the code.
-PEP 8 coding guidelines should be followed in
+PEP 8 coding guidelines should be followed while writing the python code.
 Here are few coding guidelines that needs to be followed while writing the python code -

 1. Naming conventions -